 Brian Reinhardt joined the NC State athletics department in 1999, and was named an assistant media relations director in 2001.
 In 2011, he was awarded the additional title of Editor/Manager of GoPack.com.
 Reinhardt's most recent promotion came in 2013, when he was named Director of Athletics Digital Communications.

 In his current role, he serves as the editor/manager of GoPack.com, NC State's official athletics website.
-In that role, Reinhardt's duties include editing of the website, creating new pages for various departments, coordinate all the article and video story ideas, supervise staff columnists, and oversee all the social media aspects for the athletics department - twitter, facebook, youtube.
+In that role, Reinhardt's duties include editing of the website, creating new pages for various departments, coordinating all the article and video story ideas, and oversee all the social media aspects for the athletics department - twitter, facebook, youtube.
 In the spring of 2014, he completed 17 recruiting microsites for the Wolfpack's teams (www.Gopack.com/PackRecruits), which serve as replacements for virtual media guides.

 Reinhardt also serves as the primary wrestling contact, and the secondary contact for football.
 In addition, he served as the chairman of NC State's NCAA deregulation committee, charged with improving the athletics communications staff's efforts in providing recruiting websites/materials to the head coaches.
 He also currently serves as the game day program editor for football, and handles all credential requests for the NC State football team.

 During his career at NC State, he also served as the primary contact for men's basketball (4 years), men's soccer (13), gymnastics (8), track & field (5), men's golf (4), wrestling (2), and women's golf (1).